 If marks are coming in later for students with extensions, make this clear by either:

 Step 11: Save the file to a local drive.
-Your marks spreadsheet is ready to send to Student Administration.
+Your marks spreadsheet is ready to send to Academic Administration.

 Stage 3: Submitting marks for students with extensions